1960 United States presidential election in Illinois: Turnout

-Both major parties held non-binding state-run preferential primaries on April 12.

 Democratic

-The 1960 Illinois Democratic presidential primary was held on April 12, 1960 in the U.S. state of Illinois as one of the Democratic Party's state primaries ahead of the 1960 presidential election.
+The 1960 Illinois Democratic presidential primary was held on April 12, 1960, in the U.S. state of Illinois as one of the Democratic Party's state primaries ahead of the 1960 presidential election.

 The popular vote was a non-binding "beauty contest".
 Delegates were instead elected by direct votes by congressional district on delegate candidates.

 All candidates were write-ins.
 Kennedy ran a write-in campaign, and no candidate actively ran against him in Illinois.

 Not all of the vote-getters had been declared candidates.
 Johnson, Stevenson, and Symington had all sat out the primaries.

 Chicago mayor Richard J. Daley, head of the Cook County Democratic Party, promised to deliver Kennedy the support of Cook County's delegates, so long as Kennedy won competitive primaries in other states.

 Republican

-The 1960 Illinois Republican presidential primary was held on April 12, 1960 in the U.S. state of Illinois as one of the Republican Party's state primaries ahead of the 1960 presidential election.
+The 1960 Illinois Republican presidential primary was held on April 12, 1960, in the U.S. state of Illinois as one of the Republican Party's state primaries ahead of the 1960 presidential election.

 The preference vote was a "beauty contest".
-Delegates were instead selected by direct-vote in each congressional districts on delegate candidates.
+Delegates were instead selected by direct-vote in each congressional district on delegate candidates.

 Nixon ran unopposed in the primary.